Fur: It’s A Body Part Not A Fabric

 To attract millennial HENRYs (High Earners Not Rich Yet) top luxury brands are increasingly open to ‘corrupting’ their heritage brands by partnering with streetwear designers and social media influencers.
 Young designers and customers alike are being tolerated as a ‘corruption’ to ensure future profitability, but not all investors are happy with this approach.

-It not hard to find fur lined luxury parkers on Instagram.
-But it isn’t only streetwear, it is also Scandi 2.0 aiding the recovery of fur as highlighted in 2019 article which said: One ‘Scandi 2.0’ brand insists fur is still a reasonable material highlighting Danish label, Saks Potts, who work with Kopenhagen Fur and counts Kendall Jenner a celebrity fan, launched in Australia.
+It’s not hard to find fur lined luxury parkers on Instagram.
+But it isn’t only streetwear, it is also Scandi 2.0 that is aiding the recovery of fur, as highlighted in a 2019 article, which said: One ‘Scandi 2.0’ brand insists fur is still a reasonable material, highlighting Danish label, Saks Potts, who work with Kopenhagen Fur and counts Kendall Jenner a celebrity fan, launched in Australia.

-Yes, Australia, a country where if you live in New south Wales, Victoria or Tasmania you might experience fur coat weather 2 days of the year (a bit more in Tasmania!).
+Yes, Australia, a country where if you live in New south Wales, Victoria or Tasmania you might experience fur coat weather 2 days of the year (well a bit more in Tasmania maybe!).
 The Australian climate doesn’t deter the fur industry or retailers, they just need HENRYs to buy the product and there are plenty of HENRYs in Australia.

-For now, the industry continues driving the agenda desensitising and normalising these ‘fur products’ for a new generation; marketing them just another fabric.
-Sadly, it is working with a growing number of millennial influencers, such as Kendall Jenner, comfortable linking their personal brand and reputation to such products.
+For now, the industry continues driving the agenda of desensitising and normalising these ‘fur products’ for a new generation; marketing them as just another fabric.
+Sadly, it is working, with a growing number of millennial influencers, such as Kendall Jenner, who are comfortable linking their personal brand and reputation to such products.